Gerax5/compilers/README.md

 - continue is only valid inside a loop.
 It targets the innermost enclosing loop.
 - break is valid inside a loop or a switch.
 In a loop it exits the innermost loop; inside a switch it exits the entire switch statement.
 - Depth tracking: Increment loop_depth on entry to any loop and decrement on exit.
 Use it to validate continue and to help decide whether break is legal (see switch below).
+- Switch: the switch (expr) head is visited first to obtain its type T. Each case E: expression must be compatible with T. If T is bool, cases must be boolean; otherwise a type-mismatch is reported.
+Increment switch_depth on entry and decrement on exit; used together with loop_depth to validate break.
+Statements inside each case and default are visited in order.
+- Foreach: The collection expression must be an ArrayType; otherwise an error is reported.
+The loop variable gets the element type (for multidimensional arrays, the element is the array with one less dimensions).
+Increments loop_depth while visiting the body.
+- Break / Continue (validation): Continue only legal inside a loop; otherwise an error.
+Break legal inside a loop or inside a switch; outside both is an error.
+- Try / catch: Visits the try { ... } block first and then the catch (...) { ... } block if present, so inner expressions/statements are type-checked as usual.

+  **Relational, Equality & Logical**

+- Relational (<, >, <=, >=): boh sides most be numeric (int / float); result is bool.
+- Equality (==, !=): Allowed if operands are assignable in any direction (includes numeric promotions, class-subclass, etc); result is bool.
+- Logical (&&, ||): Both sides must be bool; result is bool.

+  **Chained Acces (calls, indexing, properties)**

+- Calls: If the reciever is a FuncSymbol, check arity and parameter types; expression type becomes the function's return type.
+If the receiver is a class, resolve and validate the constructure signature; expression type remains the class.
+Any other reciever is not invocable -> error.
+- Indexing: index must be int and receiver must be an array; the resulting type is the element type.
+- Property acces: Only valid on class instances; member is looked up.
+If the member is a function, the node carries a FuncSymbol so a subsequent call can be type-checked; if it's a field, the type is that field's type.

+  **Assignments (LHS with suffixes)**

+- Property assignemmt (obj.prop = expr): Checks that prop exists and the RHS is assignable to its type.
+- Indexed assignment (arr[i] = expr): Checks arr is array, i:int, and RHS compatible with the element type.
+- Call as LHS: Invalid (cannot assign to the result of a call).

+  **Constructurs (new)**

+- Class resolution: If the identifier after new must resolve to a class type.
+- Signature check: If a constructur exists, arity and each argument type must match its parameter type; otherwise an error is reported (including the case of passing args when no constructur exists).
+- Result: The expression type is the class itself.

+  **Conditional (?:)**

+- Condition: Must be bool.
+- Type resolution:

+  - If both branches have the same type → that type.
+  - For arrays: require same dimensions and unify numeric base types if possible.
+  - For numeric primitives: int/float unify to float.
+  - Otherwise → incompatible, result null with a diagnostic.

+  **Array Literals**

+- Empty arrays: type cannot be inferred; require an explicit annotation (e.g., int[]).
+- Homogeneity:
+  - Mixing scalar and subarray → error.
+  - All subarrays must have the same dimensions.
+  - Base types are unified (e.g., int + float → float); otherwise error.
+- Resulting type: ArrayType(base, dims) inferred from elements.